jaiminiprajapati/CineMate-MovieApp/README.md

 npm start
 ```

-5. Open your browser and go to [http://localhost:3000](http://localhost:3000) to experience the magic of MovieLand.
+5. Open your browser and go to [http://localhost:3000](http://localhost:3000) to experience the magic of Cine Mate.

 ## Technologies Used 🛠️